skramm/udgcd/README.md

 ### How does it work ?
  <a name="s_inside"></a>

+ The algorithm involved here is pretty simple, but probably highly inefficient, thus (very) slow for large graphs.
 Three steps are involved: first we need to check if there **is** at least one cycle.
 Is this is true, we explore the graph to find it/them.

 - The first step is done by a Depth First Search (DFS), with  [boost::undirected_dfs()](http://www.boost.org/doc/libs/1_59_0/libs/graph/doc/undirected_dfs.html)